LavaSlider/DSSparseArray/DSSparseArray/DSSparseArray.md

 ### objectAtIndex:
 Returns the object located at the specified index.
-- (id) objectAtIndex: (NSUInteger) index;
+- (id) objectAtIndex: (NSUInteger) index
 #### Return value
 The object located at index which, since this is a sparse array, could be nil.
 #### Discussion
-Any value of index is permissible from 0 NSNotFound - 1 but will return nil for any entry that has not been set.
+Any value of index is permissible from 0 to NSNotFound - 1 but will return *nil* for any entry that has not been set.
 #### Availability
 #### See Also
 - count